 Public Viewing Nights

 Astronomy Nights are held on the first and third Thursday of each month that the university is in session.
-The free program begins with an indoor planetarium show at the John R. Kirk Planetarium.
-After the planetarium show Smolen Observatory will be open for telescope viewing only if the sky is clear.
+The free program begins with an indoor planetarium show at the John R. Kirk Planetarium (tickets are REQUIRED for the planetarium show).
+After the planetarium show Smolen Observatory will be open for telescope viewing only if the sky is clear (no tickets required at the Observatory).
 Call the observatory at 845-257-1110 to hear a message indicating if the public viewing has been canceled due to cloudy weather.
 Visitors can participate in either the planetarium show, observatory telescope viewing, or both.

 Astronomy Night telescope viewing begins shortly after sunset and therefore the start time changes according to the seasons.
 The current Astronomy Night schedule is as follows.